shaunpwilkinson/aphid/README.md

-Linux users will generally have a compiler installed by default; however Windows users may need to download [Rtools](https://cran.r-project.org/bin/windows/Rtools/) and Mac OSX users will need [Xcode](https://developer.apple.com/xcode) (note that Rtools and Xcode are not R packages).
+Linux users will generally have a compiler installed by default; however Windows users may need to download [Rtools](https://cran.r-project.org/bin/windows/Rtools/) and Mac OSX users will need Xcode (note that these are not R packages).
 To download and install devtools, run
 ```R
 install.packages("devtools")